withastro/docs/src/pages/en/guides/imports.md

 - CSS Modules (`.module.css`)
 - Images & Assets (`.svg`, `.jpg`, `.png`, etc.)

-If you don't see the asset type that you're looking for, check out our [Integrations Library](https://astro.build/integrations/).
+If you don't see the asset type that you're looking for, check out our [Extensions Library](https://astro.build/extensions/).
 You can extend Astro to add support for different file types, like Svelte and Vue components.

 This guide details how different types of assets are built by Astro, and how to import them successfully.